Home » Crypto » What is an Initial Coin Offering (ICO)? An Easy Introduction

 What is an Initial Coin Offering (ICO)?
 An Easy Introduction

 An “initial coin offering” is an event in which cryptocurrency tokens are offered to the public for the first time.
 ICOs happen on cryptocurrency exchanges and can be used by startups or established companies alike to bypass traditional funding channels like banks.
 ICOs occur when a cryptocurrency startup company offers investors some units of its own cryptocurrency in exchange against cryptocurrencies such as bitcoin, ether, or other well-known cryptocurrencies.
-To get on with the trend in these crypto coins, visit this page.

 How does ICO work?